Little Feat: Fuller years (1987–1993)

-In 1986, Richie Hayward, Paul Barrere and Bill Payne were invited to play on Blue Slipper, the 1987 debut album by Helen Watson.
+In 1986, Hayward, Barrere and Payne were invited to play on Blue Slipper, the 1987 debut album by Helen Watson.
 They subsequently appeared on her second album The Weather Inside.
 The surviving former members of Little Feat then reformed in 1987 when Barrere, Clayton, Gradney, Hayward and Payne added songwriter/vocalist/guitarist Craig Fuller, formerly from the band Pure Prairie League, and Fred Tackett on guitar, mandolin and trumpet.
 The band admired Fuller's previous work and were impressed when he toured with them in 1978 as part of the Fuller/Kaz band.
 They didn't require an audition, having played with him on tour, and thus, the new Little Feat lineup was formed.
 The initial release by the new lineup, Let It Roll, was a tremendous success and Fuller's presence proved to be a major factor.
 His strong vocals and songwriting abilities were showcased, co-writing 8 of the 10 songs and handling a large share of lead vocals.
 The first single, "Hate to Lose Your Lovin'", earned the band their first No. 1 hit on the Mainstream Rock Tracks chart.
-All Music Guide critic Stephen Erlewine stated " What's surprising about Let It Roll is not just that it works, but that it works smashingly."
+AllMusic critic Stephen Erlewine said, "What's surprising about Let It Roll is not just that it works, but that it works smashingly."
 The LP garnered Feat a certified gold record status on February 14, 1989.
-On the heels of this success, previous Feat releases experienced a sudden surge in sales.
-The February 10, 1978 live release Waiting for Columbus went certified platinum on November 8, 1989.
-Dixie Chicken, originally released on January 25, 1973, went certified gold also on November 8, 1989.
+On the heels of this success, previous Feat releases experienced a surge in sales.
+The 1978 live release Waiting for Columbus went platinum in November 1989.
+Dixie Chicken, originally released on January 25, 1973, went gold the same month.
 The band received more exposure than ever, including an appearance on Saturday Night Live.
-Concerts were booked nationally and Little Feat played enthusiastic, sold-out shows.
-Barrere, Payne and company were pleased by the audience reaction; not only were they able to put over the Feat classics, but the new music proved to be artistically and commercially successful.
-While some Little Feat diehards initially had difficulty accepting the band without Lowell George, the success of Little Feat with Fuller could not be disputed.
-The band made a comeback that introduced a whole new generation to Little Feat and reignited their past, even though their original creative genius (George) was no longer around.
+Concerts were booked nationally, and Little Feat played enthusiastic, sold-out shows.